kourosh/cheat_sheets/controller_methods_cheat_sheet.md

 ## new
-This method tells Rails to create a new object.
-We use this when we ask users, in a form, to create a new entity.
+This method displays the form needed to create a new record.
+It doesn't actually create the record, though.
+The create method below handles the creation.
 In the football app example, we used this:
 ```
 def new
 	@team = Team.new